sudo-shaka/Cell-Alignment-Calculator/README.md

 # Cell-Alignment-Calculator
-Used to get the shapes of cells in a mono-layer with nuclear and junctional protein stains.
+Used to get the shapes of cells in a monolayer with nuclear and junctional protein stains.
 It then determines the cell axis ratio (alignment), perimeter, cell area, nuclear position, center of mass, and the polarity of a given signal.

 It requires a nuclear stain and a junctional stain to use.
 Hand drawn cell boarders can also be used as input.